 The Human Fertilisation and Embryology Authority's Code of Practice sets out the obligations of UK fertility clinics dealing with surrogacy treatment.

 Special rules on legal parenthood apply when treatment takes place at a licensed fertility clinic in the UK.
 In 2013, we advised the HFEA and helped them to update their guidance, which makes clear that:

 Surrogates are protected by the HFEA in the same way as if they are receiving donated eggs and sperm.
-This means that the intended parents' embryos (or the intended father's sperm) must be quarantined for the appropriate safety period to make sure they are free of transmissable diseases such as HIV.
+This means that the intended parents' embryos (or the intended father's sperm) must be quarantined for the appropriate safety period to make sure they are free of transmissable diseases.
 The quarantine period is up to six months, although many clinics offer shorter quarantining.

 Clinic obligations to surrogacy patients